-The Phase 1 Experimental Reef was constructed in August and September 1999 on a mostly sand bottom at 13 to 16 m depth approximately 1 km offshore of the city of San Clemente, CA, USA (Figure 3.1.1).
+The Phase 1 experimental reef was constructed in August and September 1999 on a mostly sand bottom at 13 to 16 m (42 to 52 feet) depth approximately 1 km (0.6 miles) offshore of the city of San Clemente, CA, USA (Figure 3.1.1).
 It consists of 56 modules clustered at seven locations (eight modules / location) spaced relatively evenly along 3.5 km of coastline encompassing an area of approximately 144 ha (Figure 3.1.2).
-Each artificial reef module measured roughly 40m x 40m and the 56 modules collectively covered about nine hectares (22.2 acres) of the sea floor when initially constructed.
+Each artificial reef module measured roughly 40 m x 40 m and the 56 modules collectively covered about nine hectares (25 acres) of the sea floor when initially constructed.